Kernix13/markdown-cheatsheet/README.md

 ## Basics

-This is a short section on basic paragraphs, the symbols used in MArkdown and how to escape them, and @mentions.
+This is a short section on basic paragraphs, the symbols used in Markdown and how to escape them, and @mentions.

 ### Paragraphs